 - Establishes cuts over the long-term for CSP past the year 2023, amounting to advance cuts to the CSP and EQIP for the next farm bill,

 - Fails to prioritize research on climate change and provides no baseline funding for plant breeding research,

 - Fails to increase allocated dollars for socially disadvantaged and beginning farmers in major conservation programs (CSP and EQIP), and

 - Removes mandatory funding for the Rural Microentrepreneur Assistance Program and does not provide mandatory funding for Individual Development Accounts (IDAs), which are important for beginning farmers.

 The farm bill is how the U.S. government establishes its official food and agricultural policy.
 Its impact on the farming industry, its related programs and industries, and the communities they support is tremendous.

-If you have legal concerns or questions about how the Farm Bill can affect farming operations in Arkansas, call the Law Group of Northwest Arkansas LLP.
+If you have legal concerns or questions about how the Farm Bill can affect farming operations in Arkansas, call the Law Group of Northwest Arkansas PLLC.
 You can reach out online or call (479) 316-2584 to set up an initial consultation.